lofar-astron/factor/README.md

-FACTOR: Facet Calibration for LOFAR
+Factor: Facet Calibration for LOFAR
 ===================================

 Installation
 ------------

-FACTOR is currently installed on the LOFAR CEP3 cluster.
-Users on CEP3 should run the following command before using FACTOR:
+Factor is currently installed on the LOFAR CEP3 cluster.
+Users on CEP3 should run the following command before using Factor:

     source ~rafferty/init_factor

-If you want to install FACTOR yourself, follow the instructions below.
+If you want to install Factor yourself, follow the instructions below.

 ### Dependencies

-FACTOR requires the following:
+Factor requires the following:

-* The LOFAR offline trunk from the LOFAR software repository (version 2.15 or later)
+* The LOFAR offline trunk from the LOFAR software repository (version 2.16.4 or later)
-* [CASA](http://casa.nrao.edu) (version 4.2 or version 4.5 -- versions 4.3, 4.4, and 4.6 do not work; note that CASA requires Java for the buildmytasks script that is needed by FACTOR, so you will need Java as well)
+* [CASA](http://casa.nrao.edu) (version 4.2 or version 4.5 -- versions 4.3, 4.4, and 4.6 do not work; note that CASA requires Java for the buildmytasks script that is needed by Factor, so you will need Java as well)
 * [WSClean](http://sourceforge.net/p/wsclean/wiki/Home) (version 1.10 or later)
 * [LSMTool](https://github.com/darafferty/LSMTool) (version 1.1 or later)
 * [jinja2](http://jinja.pocoo.org/docs/dev)